nchahare/thesis/brainstrom.md

 * List of experiments and data repository
 1. Fabrication of the device with different materials.
-2. Optimization of the protien patterning.
+2. Optimization of the protein patterning.
 3. Optimization of the cell seeding.
 4. Calibration of the pressure setup.
 5. Flow experiments.